Adia-wty/Survival-On-Society-SOS-/README.md

-# Survival on Society
+# Survival on Society _ SOS

 ## Why?
 I worked on this project in IBM Call for Code Hackthon, which aims at reducing the impact of natural disasters through technology.
-I was really excited about this hackthon because using technology to help others is just what I want!
+I was really excited about it because using technology to help others is just what I want!

 ## What?
 This is an iOS Application called SOS, Survival On Society.
 It is a semi-centralized mutual aid contact and rescue system.
 The motivation is that when encountering disaster, if people around you can give you a hand, why bother waiting so long for the central authorities to come?
 With SOS application,